assignittous/knodeo_workshop/README.md

 # Knodeo Workshop

-Database and data management command-line tools for Knodeo, a suite of business intelligence products made by (Assign It To Us)[http://assignittous.com].
+Database and data management command-line tools for Knodeo, a suite of business intelligence products made by [Assign It To Us](http://assignittous.com).

 ##tldr##